JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_network_dynamics.md

 #### How to deal with abstract edge directions in undirected graphs

+LightGraphs.jl implements edges as pairs of node indices `i` and `j`.
+[Pairs](https://docs.julialang.org/en/v1/base/collections/#Base.Pair) are basic julia data types consisting of two fixed elements, definded by writing `i => j`.
+In directed graphs these pairs additionally represent the direction in which the edge is pointing (from the first two the second element).
+In undirected graphs every edge is represent by only a single pair `i => j` if index `i` is smaller than index `j` and `j => i` otherwise.
+Hence, even for undirected graphs every edge has an abstract direction, specified by the pair of indices of the attached nodes.

- LightGraphs.jl attaches a direction to every edge of a graph and ignores the directionality if the graph is undirected.
-A user working only with the functionality provided by LightGraphs.jl won't neccessarily notice this design decision.
-However since NetworkDynamics.jl is interfacing directly to the underlying graph objects, we have to keep in mind that every edge has an *abstract direction* and thus a source and a destination.
+A LightGraphs.jl user, who is only interested in undirected graphs, usually does not have to deal with this abstract directionality.
+However since NetworkDynamics.jl is interfacing directly to the underlying graph objects, we have to keep in mind that since edges are represented by pairs every edge has an *abstract direction* and thus a source and a destination.

-In the diffusion example, assume node $i$ is connected to node $j$ by an undirected edge.
+In the diffusion example the coupling terms have to be modified accordingly.
+Assume node $i$ is connected to node $j$ by an undirected edge.

-1. Case: `i -> j`
+1. Case: `i => j`

-  If the connection is realized by an abstract edge pointing from $i$ to $j$ then the edge value will be $v_i - v_j$.
+  If the abstract edge direction points from $i$ to $j$ then the edge value will be $v_i - v_j$.
 Hence we have to subtract this term from `dv`.

-2. Case: `j -> i`
+2. Case: `j => i`

   In this case the edge value is $v_j - v_i$.
 Of course that's just $-(v_i - v_j)$ and can be directly added to `dv`.